mDIS For Developers (ICDP internal)

 .
 Then perhaps run one of the following commands to open the documentation as a web page in your browser:

-Python 2:
+- Python 2:

 python -m SimpleHTTPServer 8000; firefox localhost:8000

-PHP:
+- PHP:

 php -S localhost:8000; firefox localhost:8000

-(global) ornpm i -g lite-server --save-dev
+(global) or npm i -g lite-server --save-dev

-(local).Big list of http static server one-liners (opens new window)
+See also: Big list of HTTP static server one-liners

 Searching this Documentation